gpodergajs/Fun7ServiceJavaExpertiseAssignment/README.md

 Google app engine standard REST API application.

 The application provides the status (availability) of three services (multiplayer, user support and ads).

-It should accept three query parameters.
+It should accept three query parameters (HTTP GET).
  - timezone: timezone of the user
  - userId
  - cc: country code

 The service returns three statuses based upon the availability of a service.
 A service can either be `enabled` or `disabled`.
+To use the service
 ```json
 {
     "multiplayer": "disabled",